Updated (originally published )

 }

-We should now have assigned our response to the state’s post object so we just need to display the data.
-Navigate to pages/index.vue
+We should now have our posts in the store so we just need to display the data.
+Navigate to pages/index.vue and edit our container div:

 <div class="container">